 RADF

-The Regional Arts Development Fund (RADF) is a partnership between the Queensland Government and Charters Towers Regional Council to support local arts and culture in regional Queensland.
+Regional Arts Development Fund (RADF) is a partnership between the Queensland Government through Arts Queensland and Charters Towers Regional Council to promote local arts and culture in regional Queensland.

-RADF is a flexible fund inclusive of all relevant artform areas including visual art, craft and design, music, dance, writing, dramatic and physical theatre, media art, film and television, multi-arts, festivals, public art, community cultural development, and heritage and collections including museums, galleries and libraries.
+RADF is a flexible fund that includes all relevant artforms, including visual art, craft and design, music, dance, writing, dramatic and physical theatre, media art, film and television, multi-arts, festivals, public art, community cultural development, and heritage and collections, including museums, galleries, and libraries.

 For further information on RADF please contact Council.
 For information on other Arts Queensland programs and opportunities please visit www.arts.qld.gov.au.